Robbie1478/tau-behavior-driven-python-with-pytest-bdd/README.md

 #### Testing Failure

-To prove these changes work in terms of the failure, I added a new `Scenario` wit `@faill tag` ensuring to update `pytest.ini` with the new tag and finally a `Then Step`.
+To prove these changes work in terms of the failure, I added a new `Scenario` with `@fails tag` ensuring to update `pytest.ini` with the new tag and finally a `Then Step`.

 #### Scenario